 “Austin Strauss!
 You do that every time!” she yelled at him, clutching her chest.

 “What?”
 Austin sniggered.
 “It’s not my fault your senses are clouded.”

-“I don’t care if your Phoenix Suns’ star—whatever!
+“I don’t care if you're Phoenix Suns’ star—whatever!
 I’ll kill you!”

 Austin kept on laughing until he sat down opposite of her.
 He put the Chinese take outs on the food counter.
 “I hope you’re not full yet.
 Heidi’s busy again.”